bismark/ChildContextBug/README.md

-This is a demo project to display an interesting behavior of nested NSManagedObjectContexts.
+This is a demo project to display an inconsistent behavior of nested NSManagedObjectContexts.

 Given the following model: